 How to Be Better Prepared to Take Great Photos

 The short answer is “You can’t be!”
 Not always, not for every situation.
 No matter how organized you.
-No matter how many times you have checked your photo sesssion preparation checklist.
-Being prepared is more of a long-term commitment to knowing how to use your camera blended with your ability to interact with and respond to your environment.
+No matter how many times you have checked your photo session preparation checklist.
+How to be prepared to take great photos is more of a long-term commitment.
+Knowing how to use your camera blended with your ability to interact with and respond to your environment are keys.

 Know Your Camera

-Whenever you head out to take some photos be sure to set your camera to the approximate correct exposure for the lighting conditions – even before you lift your camera to your eye.
+Whenever you head out to take some photos be sure to set your camera to the approximate correct exposure.
+Do this even before you lift your camera to your eye.
 If you have your settings close to where they need to be you can make adjustments quickly if you need to.
-When you change locations and the light is significantly different be sure to adjust your settings again so you can be ready to shoot.
+When you change locations and the light is significantly different be sure to adjust your settings again so you can be ready to take more photos.

-Recently I was shooting in the underground tunnels at Wat Umong and had my camera set for the dark interior of the tunnels.
-As we emerged from the tunnels I was busy teaching a customer during a travel photography workshop and did not make the adjustment to my camera’s settings to be ready to shoot outside.
+Recently I was taking photos in the underground tunnels at Wat Umong and had my camera set for the dark interior of the tunnels.
+As we emerged from the tunnels I was busy teaching a customer during a travel photography workshop.
+I did not make the adjustment to my camera’s settings to be ready for outside.

-As we approached the steps a monk walked in front of us and was nicely isolated against the dark background of the large trees.
-I’ve got lots of photos of monks they are great subjects, but these days I don’t photograph them unless the situation is particularly photogenic – this one was.
+As we approached the steps a monk walked in front of us.
+He was nicely isolated against the dark background of the large trees.
+I’ve got lots of photos of monks they are great subjects.
+But these days I don’t photograph them unless the situation is particularly photogenic – this one was.

 Post Processing Rescue

 I only managed to get this one shot before the monk walked down the steps and his feet and legs were no longer visible to me.
-If I had set my camera as we came out of the tunnels so it was prepared for the outside lighting conditions I would have had more chance of shooting at least one or two more frames.
+If I had re-set my camera as we came out of the tunnels I would have had more chance of taking at least one or two more frames.
 I told myself again “Kevin, be prepared!”

 Please take a look at our Manual Camera Settings Cheat Sheet Infographic for Photography Beginners.
-This can be used with any cameras – Nikon DSLR, Canon DSLR, Olympus mirrorless, Sony camera, Fuji, Lumix … whatever camera system you own.
 This ISO, aperture, shutter speed chart pdf will be of great help to you as you begin to understand your camera settings.
 It’s almost like a camera tutorial for beginners as it shows you clearly how to adjust the settings.
 This cheat sheet will guide to choose things like your f stop for low light and your shutter speed for a moving subject.